 Once you’ve activated your ads I recommend checking on the progress every day for the first week to get an understanding of how fast your budget is being spent and what the bounce rate is for your keywords.
 A high bounce rate generally indicates that your web page is not relevant to the search, try adjusting the keyword, match type or simply pause it.

-If you’d like assistance with Google AdWords, I’d be more than happy to guide you.
+If you’d like assistance with Google Ads, I’d be more than happy to guide you.